Remembering

 Displaying ancestors in a pedigree

-very wide with many generations and then leave much empty space at the left for
+and then leave much empty space at the left for the recent generations.

-fields such as birth date in one long column together.
-After those fields, each
+long column together.
+After those fields, each generation can indent only a few

-generation indents only a few spaces more than the last, greatly reducing the
+spaces more than the last, greatly reducing the width and giving a vertical

-width and giving a vertical pedigree with one ancestor per row that can be
+pedigree with one ancestor per row that can be easily emailed or printed on

-any pedigree by pulling data from a database or an export file, but I had to
+database or an export file, but I had to type this one by hand:

 Ancestry origins from pedigree